solenya-group/solenya/README.md

 # Async

 Pickle's update path is synchronous, so you perform aynchronous activites outside of update.
 Suppose a button invokes your submit event handler that calls a web service.
-That could be defined as follows:
+That could be defined as ollows:

 ```typescript
     async submit () {